siranshen/small-talk/README.md

 npm run dev
 ```

+## Additional Notes

 ### Testing on Mobile Devices

-Starting audio on a mobile device requires secure connection, so we need to set up HTTPS.
+Starting audio on a mobile device requires secure connection, so we need to set up HTTPS when testing locally.
 Follow the instructions below:

 Install `mkcert` and generate a certificate for localhost: